tvanmaren/js-integration-testing/readme.md

 ##Directory Setup

 Follow the setup instructions.
-Make sure that you know why each of these steps is necessary, and what their output/outcome is.
+Strive to understand why each of these steps is necessary, along with their expected inputs and outputs.
 ```
 $ mkdir js-integration-testing
 $ cd js-integration-testing